 Last weekend we had the second of two competitions.
 Luckily this one was close, only a 30 minute drive, in downtown Sacramento.
 The way these comps work is that you’re in limbo until a few days before and then you get your time of arrival, which is two hours before your dance time.
 Jordan’s call time was at 7:43am.
 In the morning.
 On a Saturday. **crying**

 Basically that meant that we had to get up earlier on Saturday than we do for school during the week, so breakfast had to be FAST.
-Luckily, I still had some of the chocolate banana bread left over.
-Sure, it’s full of chocolate, but it’s banana bread and I served with with eggs, so that’s good right? 😉
+Luckily, I still had some of the triple chocolate banana bread left over.
+Sure, it’s full of chocolate, but it’s banana bread, and I served with with eggs.
+That’s a good breakfast, right? 😉

 Triple Chocolate Banana Bread